satellite-image-deep-learning/techniques/README.md

 * [building-footprint-segmentation](https://github.com/fuzailpalnak/building-footprint-segmentation) -> pip installable library to train building footprint segmentation on satellite and aerial imagery, applied to Massachusetts Buildings Dataset and Inria Aerial Image Labeling Dataset
 * [SemSegBuildings](https://github.com/SharpestProjects/SemSegBuildings) -> Project using fast.ai framework for semantic segmentation on Inria building segmentation dataset
 * [FCNN-example](https://github.com/emredog/FCNN-example) -> overfit to a given single image to detect houses
+* [SAT2LOD2](https://github.com/gdaosu/lod2buildingmodel) -> an open-source, python-based GUI-enabled software that takes the satellite images as inputs and returns LoD2 building models as outputs, with [paper](https://arxiv.org/abs/2204.04139)

 ### Semantic segmentation - roads
 Extracting roads is challenging due to the occlusions caused by other objects and the complex traffic environment